 - Tilt the painting ground in all directions to distribute the paint

-- With a torch you can now create even more cells
+- With a torch, or burner, you can now create even more cells

 Puddle Pour Technique

-With the Puddle Pour you can pour each colour one after the other on the stretcher frame.
-You use one base colour and pour all other colours one after the other.
-Then you can spread the colours by moving the canvas.
+With the Puddle Pour, you can pour each color one after the other on the canvas.
+You use one base color and pour all other colors on top of each other.
+Then you can spread the colors by moving the canvas.

-The Swipe technique is an exciting and also very popular pouring technique.
-The principle is that several colours are poured onto a canvas and then one colour (usually white) is drawn over the chromatic colours.
-The silicone oil then pushes the underlying colour back up and creates beautiful and numerous cells.
+The Swipe Technique is an exciting and also very popular pouring technique.
+The principle is that several colors are poured onto a canvas and then one color (usually white) is drawn over the chromatic colors.
+The silicone oil then pushes the underlying color back up and creates numerous, beautiful cells.

 - Mix your paint and media to the desired consistency in separate cups.

-- White or black is a very good colour, which you apply to the rest of the canvas.
+- White or black is a very good color, which you apply to the rest of the canvas.
 With a torch you let the cells pop up

 The string technique requires a piece of string, which is dipped in paint to create feather-like structures or flowers.

-- Mix your colours with medium.
-The flat background colour must be mixed a little bit more fluently for the technique to work optimally.
-Otherwise the colours would sink from the string in the background.
+- Mix your colors with the medium.
+The flat background color must be mixed a little bit more runny for the technique to work optimally.
+Otherwise, the colors would sink from the string into the background.